 Inside bets: specific numbers

 Inside bets are placed on the numbered grid.
 They pay larger but win less often.
 The expected value of every inside bet on a European wheel is identical — they all carry the same 2.7% edge.
-The difference is how often you'll win and how big the wins are.
+The difference is variance: how often you'll win, and how big the wins are.

 Outside bets: the broad strokes